aravind-ramaswami/arr229/lab7.md

 # Kalman Filter

-In this lab, I developed a Kalman Filter and implemented in it simulation and on my physical robot.
+In this lab, I developed a Kalman Filter and implemented it in a simulation and on my physical robot.

 # Estimate Drag and Momentum